-Although the formal ownership of the Sanctuary is with the FD as a representative organization of the Government of Bangladesh, its management has now been vested with the recently established co-management councils and co-management committees.
+The formal ownership of the Sanctuary is with the FD as a representative organization of the Government of Bangladesh.
 By conserving forests and developing plantations in Chunoti, forest landscape degradation can be halted, biodiversity and water conserved in-situ, and reforestation needs met by utilizing surplus labor.
 The proposed reforestation activity would help restore the severely degraded forests of the Sanctuary and also generate income locally from the sale of carbon credits.
-It will seguester carbon dioxide and generate GHG emission reductions that can be measured, monitored and certified.
+It will sequester carbon dioxide and generate GHG emission reductions that can be measured, monitored and certified.
 In the process, the vulnerability of Chunoti WLS to climate variability will be reduced.
-Besides, forestsbased mitigation opportunities would have significant potential to transfer investment funds and technology, and upgrade institutional capacity of FD field staff and co-management organizations for biodiversity conservation, landscape restoration and bio-energy.
-The revenue generated by carbon trade will help re-vegetate the degraded landscape of Chunoti for in-situ biodiversity conservation and also secure long-term income for the co-management committees and thence local communities residing in and around the Sanctuary.
+Besides, forests-based mitigation opportunities would have significant potential to transfer investment funds and technology, and upgrade institutional capacity of FD field staff and co-management organizations for biodiversity conservation, forest landscape restoration and bio-energy.
+The revenue generated by carbon trade will help re-vegetate the degraded landscape of Chunoti for in-situ biodiversity conservation and also secure long-term income for the local communities residing in and around the Sanctuary.
 The proposed reforestation activity would, therefore, have beneficial effect on biodiversity, environment and local community, both within and beyond the project boundary.
 It will greatly contribute to sustainable development, poverty alleviation, soil and water conservation, biodiversity conservation, good governance and empowerment of local community.